-Newlyweds Corie and Paul Bratter return from their honeymoon ready to start their exciting new life together in a minuscule fifth-floor walkup apartment in a downtown-Manhattan brownstone, but things aren't exactly going as planned.
-The impulsive Corie's apartment choice doesn't meet Paul's - or any sane person's - standards.
+Newlyweds Corie and Paul Bratter return from their honeymoon ready to start their exciting new life together in a minuscule fifth-floor walkup apartment in a Greenwich Village brownstone, but things aren't exactly going as planned.
+The impulsive Corie's apartment choice doesn't meet Paul's — or any sane person's — standards.
 Six exhausting flights of stairs lead to a one-room apartment which lacks bathtub, furniture, heat, and room for a double bed.
 What highlights does the apartment supply?
-Quirky neighbors, including oddball neighbor Victor Velasco, and a giant hole in the skylight.
+Eccentric neighbors, including the attic-dwelling Victor Velasco, and a giant hole in the skylight.
+Still, Corie is determined to make things work, even playing matchmaker between Velasco and her widowed mother, Ethel Banks.

 - Alliterative Name: Victor Velasco the landlord.

 - Exiled to the Couch: When Corie is on the verge of divorcing Paul, she shuts herself in the bedroom and throws out a pillow, blanket, and sheet so Paul can go to sleep on the sofa.
 He tries to...and then snow starts falling on his head through the broken skylight, leaving him with a cold the next day.

 - Insatiable Newlyweds: In the film, Paul and Corie don't leave their honeymoon suite for days.